swvanbuuren/terminal-conf/README.md

 ## Prerequisites

-Working internet connection and `git` installed.
+Working internet connection and a Linux distribution using the Xfce Desktop environment.

 ## Installation